altwalker/altwalker/docs/how-tos/custom-executor.md

     The `output` is the output of the step.
 It is required.

-    The `data` key form the response should be the data modified by your tests.
+    The `data` key from the response should be the data modified by your tests.
 It is not required.

+    The `result` is the value returned by the step.
+It is not required.
+It can be of any type.

     The `error` key should be present only if the step failed.